ovindumandith/QA_assignment/AI_USAGE.md

 - I reviewed each generated class, verified the locators against the live OrangeHRM application using Chrome DevTools, and corrected selectors that did not match the actual DOM.
-- The testng.xml and pom.xml were generated with Claude's assistance and adjusted by me to resolve dependency and compilation issues.

 ### Step 7 - Debugging Challenge
 - The intentional bug strategy (wrong CSS selector) was suggested by Claude